natanbs/Jenkins-Terraform/README.md

 ## Dynamically manage and maintain multiple Terraform environment lifecycles with Jenkins.

-In this workshop, we will demonstrate how multiple Terraform lifecycle infrastructures can be easily and dynamically managed and maintained per envromnment with Jenkings.
+In this post, we will demonstrate how multiple Terraform lifecycle infrastructures can be easily and dynamically managed and maintained per envromnment with Jenkings.

 #### Terraform:
 Terraform introduces infrastructure as a code and provides the ability to create, update and destroy any kind of component and environemt infrastructures in the cloud.